andicodetrf/school-admin/README.md

 #### Database Connection
-1. Create a .env file in the same directory as the .env.sample file, copy the contents of .env.sample file into your .env file.
+1. Create a .env file in the same directory as the .env.sample file
+2. Copy the contents of .env.sample file into your created .env file
-2. Change the mysql password 'yourmysqlpassword' in the following files to your local machine's mysql root user's **password**
+3. Replace the mysql password *'yourmysqlpassword'* in the following files with your local machine's mysql root user's *password*

 ```
 `/.env`